Changing Perspective

 Connecting the Community

-One of the things we love most is creating opportunities for buildings to be activated, either helping curate potential tenants or temporary uses that align with what the place is about.
-Upon completion of Northstar we celebrated by inviting people from the creative community over and allowing them to do what they do best.
+One of the things we love most is helping buildings come alive before the tenants arrive.
+Upon completion of Northstar, we celebrated by inviting people from the creative community in and giving them the space to do what they do best.

-We invited photographer Madeleine Penfold and champions of sustainable fashion, The Manchester Fashion Movement to collaborate with us, to work with local clothing brands, students and models and host a fashion shoot in the building.
+We invited photographer Madeleine Penfold and the champions of sustainable fashion at the Manchester Fashion Movement to collaborate with us, working with local clothing brands, students and models to host a fashion shoot in the building.
+It was exactly the kind of activation that tells a neighbourhood what a place is about, and invites the right people to pay attention.

-Check the movie below for the full story.
+Check out the movie below for the full story.